• Skip to main content

 Ziplines

-If the Skywalk isn’t enough of an adrenaline rush, you can go ziplining at Grand Canyon West!
+If the Skywalk isn’t enough of an adrenaline rush, you can also go ziplining.
 The zip lines go over side canyons, and you can see the Grand Canyon in the distance.

 The first run at Hualapai Point is 1100 feet long and 500 feet off the ground, while the second is 2100 feet long and 700 feet off the ground.
 There are four ziplines at each run, too, so you can ride with your friends and family.

 Are you interested in riding the ziplines?
-Check out my new Grand Canyon West zipline guide.
+Check out my new Grand Canyon Zip Line guide.

 Helicopter & Pontoon Tour